liviucotfas/ase-web-and-cloud-applications-security/07 - MVCStore - CRUD.md

     }
     ```

-14. Add a test method
+14. Add a new unit test class in the `MVCStore.Tests` project called `AdminControllerTests`.
+Add the follwing test method.

     ```C#
     [Fact]